 Development

-Working with Miniflux’s code base is pretty simple:
+Working with Miniflux’s codebase is straightforward:

 Requirements

-Checkout the Source Code
+Check Out the Source Code

 Fork the project and clone the repository locally.